carnalito80/bgnews/src/markdown/post-9.md

 - The theme.

 ### CONCLUSION
 This is a nice, light little game for families and like-minded adults that has a certain type of humor.
 The game is suprisingly fun and actually have a some cool mechanics gaming-wise, but not enough for serious gaming groups.
 Our rating: **7/10**
+ For more information about this game please visit <a href="https://www.hollew.co.uk/" rel="nofollow" target="blank">Hollew Games</a>.